Personal injury discount rate

 Proposals to introduce a tariff of compensation for general damages for minor soft tissue claims were also included in the Prisons and Courts Bill.
 APIL's briefing on that Bill can be read here.

 Following the announcement of the general election, the Prisons and Courts Bill has been dropped by the Government as there would not have been enough time for the Bill to be passed into law.
-Before the Bill was dropped it was being examined by MPs at committee stage, and APIL vice president Brett Dixon gave evidence to the committee at the end of March.
+Before the Bill was dropped it was being examined by MPs at committee stage, and the then-APIL vice president Brett Dixon gave evidence to the committee at the end of March.
 That evidence session can be viewed here.
+In the Queen's Speech which followed the election, however, the Government announced the proposals would be included within a Civil Liability Bill.